zavdav/ZCore/README.md

 ---

 ## Downloads
-Downloads will soon be available in the [Releases](https://github.com/zavdav/ZCore/releases) tab.
+The latest releases can be found in the [Releases](https://github.com/zavdav/ZCore/releases) tab.

 ---